 Nominees: Assassin’s Creed III, Dishonored, Journey, Mass Effect 3, The Walking Dead: The Game

 Winner: The Walking Dead: The Game.
 Weird.
 I didn’t know that Telltale’s games were suddenly hot shit.
 You want to know what the irony is?
-Traditionally speaking, the moniker of “independent video game development” has referred to a developer that can finance their game without the backing of a public.
+Traditionally speaking, the moniker of “independent video game development” has referred to a developer that can finance their game without the backing of a publisher.
 Even if they eventually need a publisher or distributor to get the game to market, it was still considered “independent”.
 It’s always been a fairly meaningless term, because by that metric, today’s three most independent companies are Nintendo, Microsoft, and Sony.
 They commission and develop their own hardware, make software for that hardware, and exert a degree of control over competing software.
 Lost in all of the Journey cocksucking is that an independent video game, one independently developed and funded by Telltale Games, has just won a Game of the Year award and there has been no mention of its status as an independent game.
 Congratulations.
 That’s number 475 on the list of reasons that people hate “indie” games.

 And yes, I thought that Journey was going to run away with this, but in retrospect, it’s easy to see why The Walking Dead was handed top honors.
 (Assuming Journey did not win, The Walking Dead was my second choice.)
 Like I said, the Game of the Year reflects what the industry wants to sell to audiences.
 Television and movies get more customers than video games do.
 So, what better an idea than to propagandize an “episodic”, narrative-heavy video game based on a hugely popular television show?